artsy/artsy.github.io/_posts/2016-10-26-jwt-artsy-journey.md

 - When validating existing tokens, we'll simply test if the token appears to be in the JWT format.
 If so, we'll decode it and validate the signature.
 If not, we'll attempt to decrypt it as a legacy token.

-- Eventually, we can safely remove support for the legacy format.
+- Everytime we get a legacy token, we increment the value in a our "legacy token" bucket in our [Statsd](https://github.com/etsy/statsd).
+This way we can monitor the rate of legacy tokens we receive and decide when is the good time to safely remove support for the legacy format.